katrinagd/final-backend/readme.md

 # Backend Server

-By the end of this lesson.
-You should be able to set up two separate servers that will speak with each other -- one with frontend code and the other with react code.

-This repository contains the backend for the `w6-frontend` repository.
+This repository contains the backend for the `final-frontend` repository.

 ## Installation